Robertjarvi/Sincerity-Script/README.md

 Recommendation: Ignorer
 Innovation Trend: Stable
 Part of Something Bigger
 This script is a teaser – a taste of my work.
 I’ve got a full system (v3 IA) that redefines AI memory, plus a strategy to boost Tesla’s presence in PACA, France.
 It’s all about dreaming big and making it real.
 Interested?
-Let’s talk: [ton email].
+Let’s talk: consulting@web3-crypto.xyz

 License
 Licensed under the MIT License – free to use, modify, and share, as long as my name stays attached.
 See LICENSE for details.

 Contact
-Email: [ton email]
+Email: consulting@web3-crypto.xyz
 Deadline: April 5, 2025 – I’m pitching this to the right hands.
 Don’t miss out.